WZEZ (FM)

-WZEZ (104.9 MHz, "E-Z 104.9") is an FM radio station broadcasting a soft adult contemporary format.
+WZEZ (104.9 MHz, "104.9 The Cabin") is an FM radio station broadcasting a classic hits format.
 Licensed to Balsam Lake, Wisconsin, United States, it serves the Turtle Lake, Wisconsin area.
 Established in 1997 as WWLC, the station is owned by Zoe Communications, Inc. and features local programming.

-WZEZ runs the syndicated Murphy, Sam and Jodi Show in the mornings.
+WZEZ currently features a 1980s-centered Classic Hits format that spans from the 1970s to the early-2000's.
+Outside of the syndicated Murphy, Sam & Jodi morning show, the station runs jockless with minimal commercials and interruptions.

 History

 The station first signed on as WWLC with a country music format called "Lake Country 104.9" in early 1997.
 WWLC was owned by Red Cedar Broadcasting, which also owned WAQE and WAQE-FM in Rice Lake.
 However, WWLC was sold off when then owner of WJMC and WJMC-FM in Rice Lake purchased WAQE AM-FM in 1998.

 Casey Communications, owned by Marigen and Charlie Anderson of Luck, Wisconsin (80%) and Scot O'Malley of Hudson, Wisconsin (20%), purchased WWLC and took the station off the air in August 1998.
 During the silent period, the new owners constructed a studio on Main Street in Milltown and reached an agreement for Pine City Broadcasting, owner of WCMP and WCMP-FM in Pine City, Minnesota, to run the station.

 WWLC returned to the air in early 1999 with an adult contemporary format as "StarStation 104.9," carrying ABC's StarStation format outside of local morning and afternoon shows.
 The station carried local newscasts and high school sports, and later added newscasts from the Wisconsin Radio Network.
 It also carried Green Bay Packers football in the 1999-2000 season.

 In September 2000, the agreement with Pine City Broadcasting was severed, and Casey Communications took over day-to-day operations of WWLC and sister station WXCX, which had signed on earlier that year.
 Casey Communications changed WWLC's callsign to WLMX-FM and the slogan to "Mix 105," but other programming remained unchanged.